 How and when to prune lavender for the best flowers next year

-By cutting the plant back before the temperatures drop it can put on some good growth whilst its still mild, and this means it will have a better chance of surviving if we have a particularly harsh winter.
-Now I know we've probably all seen that really overgrown, brown half dead looking lavender, and that's what we're trying to avoid.
-Cutting it back now will ensure you don't end up with that problem!
+By pruning it before the temperatures drop the plant can put on some good growth whilst temperatures are still mild, meaning it will have a better chance of surviving if we have a particularly harsh winter.

-You are going to follow each stalk of lavender down until you reach the point at which the stalk turns brown.
+Find the point on each lavender stem at which the stalk turns brown.
 Go a couple of centimetres back up the stalk and cut the stem off above the green growth.
-You don't want to cut into the brown because if you do it won't grow back and you'll be left with dead lavender plants that will need replacing in the spring.
+If you cut into the brown wood the plant won't grow back and you'll be left with dead lavender plants that will need replacing.